evobe/evobe/Study Info/azure.md

 ### mod 10 - manage storage accounts

-lots of different ways to get data in and out of a storage account. little files it's OK to do manually ... large files need data box, that needs a license and azure will ship a physical USB drive to put data on ... smh. smallest job on that page allows the building of a job up to 1tb, the user provides their own disk and runs some tools to prep it.
+lots of different ways to get data in and out of a storage account. little files it's OK to do manually ... large files need data box, that needs a license and azure will ship a physical USB drive to put data on ... smh. smallest job on that page allows the building of a job up to 1tb, the user provides their own disk and runs some tools to prep it. azure backup needs trusted services to be used ... azure import/export is used to securely migrate large amounts of data to blob and file storage, there is the dataset csv file (list of files and folders) and the driveset csv file (list of directories) to prep for the job

 getting data out of azure is mostly the same - export instead of import and they ship the data to the user in another data box, the user can also ship sata drives back

 azcopy is a cmd line tool that allows the user to run the copy process like an application - when installing can use the path option to allow it to be used freely from the cmd line